kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/02_The_Kubernetes_Study_Guide/transcript.md

 In a lot of the videos, we demo the use of various yaml files.
 You can find these files in the corresponding topic, under a folder called configs.

-During each demo, Whenever a topic has a configs folder, such as the hello worlds pods topic.
-I will alway start the demo by first going to that topic folder using my VS Code text editor, and then open a bash terminal inside it.
+I will have this Study guide opened up in VS Code text editor during most demos, Whenever a topic has a configs folder, such as the hello worlds pods topic.
+I will alway start the demo by first going to that topic folder, and then open a bash terminal inside it.